vita-epfl/monoloco/README.md

 Threshold distance and radii (for F-formations) can be set using `--threshold-dist` and `--radii`, respectively.

 For more info, run:
-`python -m monoloco.run predict --help`
+`python3 -m monoloco.run predict --help`

 **Examples** <br>
 An example from the Collective Activity Dataset is provided below.